x-vin/covidcures/docs/src/allopathic.md

    - [Vitalitymagazine.com: COVID-19 How Can I Cure Thee?
 Let Me Count the Ways; Dr. Thomas E. Levy, MD, JD; Dec 3, 2020][461]

+## 24. Dr. David Ostrov's Diphenhydramine + Lactoferrin Protocol

+### Objective:
+The treatment of Covid-19 infection.

+### System:
+Allopathic.

+### Can be used alongside other allopathic treatments:
+Allopathic treatment protocols can not be intermixed, except under the supervision of qualified doctors.

+### Status of authorisation:
+Not authorized by regulatory authorities, awaiting approval from FDA.

+### Protocol and treatment approach:
+Combination of diphenhydramine, which is marketed as Benadryl, and lactoferrin, a protein in milk.
+   - Ostrov mentioned a contact who takes a daily dose of Benadryl and regularly drinks milk.
+She said she had been in close contact for hours with someone who was hospitalized the next day for COVID-19.
+But after waiting five days from the time of exposure, she tested negative for COVID.

+### Typical duration of treatment:
+Dr. Ostrov hopes that people may benefit from this antiviral drug combination for two-to-three month intervals during each wave of COVID infections.

+### Outcome:
+Dr. Ostrov's study, with early results showing **99% efficacy** in inhibiting replication of the SARS-CoV-2 virus, was published in the journal [Pathogens][464].

+### Significant side effects:
+Historically, there are relatively few adverse events reported for diphenhydramine and lactoferrin.

+People should consult with their physician before taking any drug “off-label,” meaning using a drug for a use other than its intended use.
+It should also be noted that long term use of any medication, or combination of medications, could have unexpected consequences.

+**Note:** Dr. Ostrov says, "People considering their own concoction should understand that *our experiments were carried out with human lactoferrin, not cow*.
+The lactoferrin we used was purified in a special way to enhance its antiviral properties.
+People are not likely to find this on the shelf."

+### Recommended quantity for stocking:

+### Price:
+“My prediction is that antiviral drug combinations, such as diphenhydramine and lactoferrin, will provide a similar level of benefit as Regeneron monoclonal antibodies, Pfizer and Merck antivirals, at less than 1/100 the cost of those therapies,” says Dr. Ostrov.

+### Suggested suppliers:
+Benadryl:
+   - Johnson & Johnson: [Netmeds][465], [PharmEasy][466]

+Lactoferrin:
+   - Jarrow Formulas: [Amazon][467]

+### Further References:
+   - [Scientist surprised by discovery of ‘99%’ effective, cheap COVID treatment][462]
+   - [Interview with Dr. David Ostrov][463]
+   - MDPI: [Highly Specific Sigma Receptor Ligands Exhibit Anti-Viral Properties in SARS-CoV-2 Infected Cells - by David A. Ostrov][464]